lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 - Axios

 # BrewDog API
-A web application where users can browse and find out various information about their favorite BrewDog drink based on [Brewdog's Api](https://punkapi.com/documentation/v2)
+A web application where users can browse and find out various information about their favourite BrewDog drink based on [Brewdog's Api](https://punkapi.com/documentation/v2).

 ### Welcome Page